 In this world, information also tends to be created and owned by large corporations and many small and medium sized firms cannot afford access.
 Therefore, public libraries also become providers of business information and intelligence.
-This creates a series of new revenue streams but funding is still tight and libraries are continually expected to do more with less and less funding and ease Follow Instructions On Screen
+This creates a series of new revenue streams but funding is still tight and libraries are continually expected to do more with less and less funding and full-time staff.

+People Follow Instructions On Screet